Skip to content

 ❌ Mistake 5: Over-Automating Too Fast

-• ☐ Set up Google Sheets infrastructure with validation rules
+• ☐ Set up Google Sheets with validation

-• ☐ Run pilot test with 10 sample employee records
+• ☐ Run pilot test with 10 employees

 • ☐ Build gross-to-net calculation engine